Apex Fostering at the CYP Now Awards 2025

 - Apex Fostering

-- Nov 21
+- Nov 21, 2025

-- 3 min read
+- 4 min read

 We didn’t take home the trophy, but we left feeling inspired and incredibly proud.

-Being shortlisted for the core of our agency: Child-Centredness
+Being Shortlisted for the Core of Our Agency: Child-Centredness

 For the last 18 months, Apex has embedded a co-created, child-led model across every part of our practice.
 This approach means young people help shape:

-The questions we ask prospective foster carers
+The questions we ask prospective foster carers.

-The language and tools we use to welcome new children
+The language and tools we use to welcome new children.

-Training topics for staff and carers
+Training topics for staff and carers.

-Resources like our animated welcome video and personalised boxes
+Resources like our animated welcome video and personalised boxes.

 Our young people told us what they needed.
 And we listened.

-“Being Child-Centred is our core value, and this recognition showcase all the hard work from our carers, team, and the young people themselves who put into words how we can better support them.
-This award recognizes that being child-centred is not something we just do, it is something we are.”
-Sali Walker, Founder of Apex Fostering
+“Being Child-Centred is our core value.
+This recognition showcases all the hard work from our carers, team, and the young people themselves.
+They put into words how we can better support them.

 This recognition wouldn’t be possible without the incredible commitment of our team and foster carers.
 Every Apex staff member, from social workers to admin, contributes to a culture of centering the young people as co-creators of their care journey.